lombax547/WHSTechNotes/journal.md

+# november 22, 2024
+so for my thanks giving break is nothing just goping to play games and do other stuff i guess and otherr stuff           woppa gundam style
 # november 12, 2024
 Choose a current event that interests you or impacts your community so the current event i have choosen for this segment is SEMA